Back to California

 restriction that has expired, that have an affordability restriction with a remaining term of less than 10 years, or are otherwise at risk for conversion, as provided.

-while safeguarding against the displacement of current residents.
+This bill would establish the Community Anti-Displacement and Preservation Program for purposes of funding the acquisition and rehabilitation of unrestricted housing and attaching long-term affordability restrictions on the housing, while safeguarding against the displacement of current residents.
 The bill would require the department to issue a request for qualification to select a private sector entity or consortium to manage the program for a period of 5 years.
-The bill would require
+The bill would require the department to grant prescribed funds to the program manager to implement the program and the program manager to make loans to eligible borrowers, as defined, based on underwriting guidelines approved by the department.
+The bill would authorize the department to issue grants or loans from program funds to local

-the program manager to make loans to eligible borrowers, as defined, based on underwriting guidelines approved by the department.
-The bill would authorize the department to issue grants or loans from program funds to local public entities upon request for purposes of allowing the local public entity to use the moneys to issue loans to eligible borrowers within its jurisdiction in accordance with the bill’s provisions and department regulations.
+public entities upon request for purposes of allowing the local public entity to use the moneys to issue loans to eligible borrowers within its jurisdiction in accordance with the bill’s provisions and department regulations.
 The bill would require the department to adopt regulations for the operation of the program and would exempt the adoption of regulations by the department for these purposes from the Administrative Procedure Act.

-This bill would apply specified tenant protections to projects funded by the program and would require the department to develop technical assistance and capacity building for the
+This bill would apply specified tenant protections to projects funded by the program and would require the department to develop technical assistance and capacity building for the development and ongoing operation of projects funded pursuant to the program, as specified.

 This bill would establish the Community Anti-Displacement and Preservation Fund in the State Treasury.
 The bill would make moneys available to the department for purposes of the program, upon appropriation by the Legislature.
-The bill would set forth requirements for the use of moneys in the fund.

 Current Bill Text